jpjones76/SeisIO.jl/README.md

 ## Publications | [Changelog](docs/CHANGELOG.md) | [Issues](docs/ISSUES.md)
 Jones, J.P.,  Okubo, K., Clements.
 T., \& Denolle, M. (2019).
 SeisIO: a fast, efficient geophysical data architecture for the Julia language, *Submitted to Seimol.
 Res.
 Lett.*

+This work has been partially supported by a grant from the Packard Foundation.